Jacques Brel: Early life

 With an academic career not in his future, the 18-year-old Brel went to work at his father's cardboard factory in August 1947.
 His job at Vanneste and Brel was predictable and uninspiring—a routine that involved fixing prices and meeting customers.
 Apart from joining the company football team, he showed little interest in the company's social activities and events.
 Perhaps to offset the boredom of his daily office routine, he joined a local Catholic youth organisation, La Franche Cordée (FC), which had as its motto, "More is within you."
 Dedicated to philanthropic work, the group organised religious retreats, fundraising events, and food and clothing deliveries to orphanages and old people's homes.
 Brel supported these activities with great enthusiasm and believed strongly in FC's mission.
 His parents were pleased with their son's dedication, and provided him with the company van and family car to support his FC activities.

 In June 1948, Brel enlisted for military service, did his basic training in Limbourg, and served as a corporal in the Belgian air force stationed at Groenveld barracks in Zellik near Brussels.
 Throughout his military service, Brel was still able to attend FC meetings.
 While working at FC, Brel met his future wife, Thérèse Michielsen, known to her friends as "Miche".
-On 1 June 1950, Jacques and Miche were married at Laeken, a suburb of the City of Brussels.
+On 1 June 1950, Jacques and Miche were married in Laeken, a suburb of the City of Brussels.
 On 6 December 1951, Miche gave birth to their first daughter, Chantal.

 In 1952 Brel began writing songs and performing them at family gatherings and on Brussels' cabaret circuit.
 His family and friends were not supportive of his stark lyrics and violent, emotional performances.
 That year he performed on a local radio station for the first time.